Abhishek-K-Choudhary/Abhishek-K-Choudhary/README.md

 <h2 align="center">Here are some facts about me ✍</h2>

 - 🔭 I’m a Data Science Enthusiast and a junior pursuing my Bachelor in Electrical & Electronics Engineering
-- ‍💻 I'm passionate about Data Science, Machine Learning, DevOps, Web Dev, Cybersecurity & I love to learn new things. </br>
+- ‍💻 I'm passionate about Artificial Intelligence, MLOps, Internet of Things & Robotics </br>
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning about best MLOps practices and the implementation.
-- 👯 I’m looking to collaborate on Open Source Projects
+- 👯 I’m looking to collaborate on some exciting projects related to Health, Finance, Agriculture or Retail Areas.
-- 🤔 I’m looking for help with  DSA concepts.
 - 💬 Ask me about anything, I will be happy to answer
 - Pronouns: He/Him
-- ⚡ Fun fact: Why not contribute to open source on GitHub and make green square being a Developer 🙃
+- ⚡ Fun fact: By having this amazing human brain, why not use it to think analytically
 <br/>

 ## ⚡ Technologies